-Score the 90th percentile or greater (by age or grade) on the Total Battery percentile
+Score ≥ the 90th percentile (by age) on the Total Battery

-GPA 3.5 or greater (as defined in Rule and Regulation) on a 4.0 scale for grades 6 and above, OR
+GPA 3.5 or greater (as defined in Rule and Regulation) on a 4.0 scale for grades 7-12

 Information shall be gathered in each of the four data categories.
 At least one of the criteria must be met by a score on a nationally normed standardized test.
 Any data used to assess one category, may not be used to assess another category.
 Assessment data must be current within two years.